siu-sing/carpark-express/README.md

 2. As a user, I want to be able to indicate that a vehicle has entered and parked in the carpark, record its make, model and license plate number (e.g. Toyota Altis, Champagne Gold, SMC3699J)
 3. As a user, I want to remove a car from a carpark.
 4. As a user, I want to be able to view the current avaibility of a carpark. e.g. `carpark full` OR `153/200 lots available`.
+5. As a user, I would like to be able to modify details of the carpark (i.e. update).
+6. Any other features you deem necessary.

 ## Hints